 Dealing with Difficult Customers Can Be Hard, But Not Impossible

 Different customers will require different methods of interaction.
+Similarly, dealing with angry customers needs time and patience.
 Use your discretion but learn from mistakes.
 And when in doubt, don’t hesitate to ask for help from managers and bosses who may be able to offer additional options for handling tricky situations properly.